-Amazon EKS Anywhere (EKS-A) on Bare Metal is a new deployment option for Amazon Elastic Kubernetes Service that launched this week.
+Amazon EKS Anywhere (EKS-A) on Bare Metal is a new deployment option recently launched for Amazon Elastic Kubernetes Service.
 Why bare metal?
 In the age of the cloud it would seem to go against “best practices.”
 On the contrary.
 While we tend to overuse the term, “hybrid cloud,” it is a real thing.
 Enterprises come in all shapes and sizes — and so do their compute choices and privacy requirements.
 EKS-A Bare Metal enables you to provision and manage Amazon EKS Distro clusters in your data center on your own bare metal infrastructure.

 As a Container Security Competency partner of AWS, Sysdig brings security, visibility, and compliance capabilities for containers and cloud to any EKS environment, now including EKS-A Bare Metal.
 In this blog, we’ll take a look at EKS-A Bare Metal use cases and see how you can use Sysdig Secure and Sysdig Monitor to protect and observe your workloads and infrastructure.